nak3/serving/test/README.md

-If you have configured your cluster to use a resolvable domain, you can use the `--resolvabledomain` flag to indicate that the test should make requests directly against `Route.Status.Domain` and does not need to spoof the `Host`.
+If you have configured your cluster to use a resolvable domain, you can use the `--resolvabledomain` flag to indicate that the test should make requests directly against `Route.Status.URL.Host` and does not need to spoof the `Host`.